huggingface/transformers/docs/source/quicktour.rst

 Getting started on a task with a pipeline
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The easiest way to use a pretrained model on a given task is to use :func:`~transformers.pipeline`. 🤗 Transformers
+The easiest way to use a pretrained model on a given task is to use :func:`~transformers.pipeline`.

+.. raw:: html

+   <iframe width="560" height="315" src="https://www.youtube.com/embed/tiZFewofSLM" title="YouTube video player"
+   frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope;
+   picture-in-picture" allowfullscreen></iframe>

-provides the following tasks out of the box:
+🤗 Transformers provides the following tasks out of the box:

 - Sentiment analysis: is a text positive or negative?
 - Text generation (in English): provide a prompt and the model will generate what follows.